 Examination form: an open written home assignment on a topic selected by the student within the chosen profile.
 The topic should be approved by the supervisor, who is the teacher of the special subject.

 In addition the examination includes a set assignment in the form of a question on the syllabus.
 The deadline for the submission of the set assignment is determined by the teacher.

 Number of pages 15-20 standard pages excluding appendices.
-The open part about 15 standard pages and the set part about 5 standard pages Multiple participants: possible, provided that each individual contributor's work stands and can be assessed on its own, see § 17 Submission: the deadline for submission of assignments that are to be assessed in the relevant examination period by the relevant teacher is 1st January/1 st June respectively.
-Second examiner: external Assessment: two grades will be given.
-The open assignment is assessed by the 7- point grading scale.
+The open part about 15 standard pages and the set part about 5 standard pages participants: possible, provided that each individual contributor's work stands and can be assessed on its own, see § 17 relevant examination period by the relevant teacher is 1st January/1st point grading scale.
 The set assignment is assessed passed/failed.
-Weighting: 10 ECTS